maciejmaciejewski/azure-pipelines-postman/README.md

 In order to use this extension first add `Upload Postman HTML Report` task to your pipeline.
 In your Postman / Newman execution task add `htmlextra` reporter that will generate `HTML` reports.

-This tasks requires only one parameter which is path to the location where HTML reports are stored.
+This tasks takes two parameters - required `cwd` which is path to the location where Postman / Newman HTML reports are stored and also optional `tabName` which is the name of the tab displayed within Azure DevOps report.

 ```YAML
 steps: